Jongmyo jerye: Jerye-ak

-Jongmyo jerye rituals were held together with a large instrumental and vocal ensemble performing ritual music called jerye-ak, which was believed to bring enjoyment to the spirits invited to join the rites.
+Jongmyo jerye rituals were held together with a large instrumental and vocal ensemble performing ritual music called Jongmyo jerye-ak, which was believed to bring enjoyment to the spirits invited to join the rites.
 The pieces played in the rites were Botaepyeong and Jeongdaeeop.
 There were also songs that accompanied the jerye-ak, named Jongmyo Akjang.

 An elaborate performance of ancient court music (with accompanying dance) known as Jongmyo jeryeak is performed there each year.
 Musicians, dancers, and scholars would perform Confucian rituals, such as the Jongmyo Daeje (Royal Shrine Ritual) in the courtyard five times a year.
 Today the rituals have been reconstructed and revived.
 The Jongmyo Daeje has been designated as Important Intangible Cultural Property No. 56 and is performed every year in May.
 The Jongmyo Jerye-ak, the traditional court music of Joseon, is performed by the Jeongakdan of the National Gugak Center (國立國樂院 正樂團) and has been designated as Important Intangible Cultural Property No. 1.
 This court music has its origins in Chinese yayue court music that was brought to Korea during the Goryeo period.
 King Sejong composed new music for the ritual based largely on hyangak (with some dangak) in 1447 and 1462.
 The National Gugak Center is itself the direct successor to the Yi Household Music Department (舊王宮雅樂部).